 Cleeland has devoted much of his career to observational, longitudinal and clinical studies of pain and other symptoms related to cancer and its treatment.
 He has published extensively on the development of pain and other symptoms and related biological mechanisms, particularly the role of inflammatory cytokines in treatment-related pain and fatigue.

-Annemieke Kavelaars, Ph.D. is the Director of the Neuroimmunology Laboratory within the Symptom Research department.
+Annemieke Kavelaars, Ph.D. is Director of the Neuroimmunology Laboratories within the Symptom Research department.
 With more than 20 years' experience as a researcher in the field of neuroimmunology, Kavelaars has developed a broad background in the field of brain, behavior, and immunity, working extensively with experimental animal models of pain in mice, including inflammatory and nerve damage models.

 Kavelaars joined MD Anderson in 2012, when she and Drs.
-Cobi Heijnen and Robert Dantzer established the Neuroimmunology Laboratory as a new basic science lab within the Department of Symptom Research.
+Cobi Heijnen and Robert Dantzer established the Neuroimmunology Laboratories as a new basic science lab within the Department of Symptom Research.
 The lab extends the department's ongoing descriptive research and intervention trials in patients with research based on animal models of pain, fatigue, neuropathy and cognitive impairment.

 Department of Symptom Research

 1515 Holcombe Boulevard, Unit 384